GiveCorps/nfg-rest-client/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To run the remote tests you will ned to do the following:
+1. Obtain sandbox credentials from Network for Good.
+2. Update the `spec_helper_remote.rb` file with these credentials
+3. Run just the access token spec (`rspec spec\remote\access_token_spec.rb`) to obtain an access token.
+4. Updte the `spec_helper_remote.rb` file with your access token.

+Then you can run all of the tests with `rspec spec\remote`, though it is likely better to run them one at a time.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).